FloJag/Mastery-Project/README.md

 - allows the segmentation to be directly translated into business logic, which is essential for marketing actions and reward program design.

 By using this approach, I can guarantee that the final segments are both analytically robust and actionable for business strategy.

+**NOTE**
+I focused on averages of numerical features to capture users’ dominant behavior.
+This ensures that segments include only users who truly fit the profile (e.g., a traveler who sometimes flies alone and sometimes with family will not be labeled as a “typical” solo or family traveler, so they must be assigned to a different segment).

 **Segments I choosed:**
   - Dreamer